SpyrosKou/Custom-Messages-ROS-Java-System-Example/README.md

 In this repository, a Topic Publisher, a ROS Topic Subscriber, a ROS Service Server and a Service Client are created using the custom ROS messages.
 A version of this repository that uses predefined ROS messages only is available [here](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).
-This repository builds on top of the afforementioned [Plain ROS Java System Example](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).
+This repository builds on top of the aforementioned [Plain ROS Java System Example](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git).

 This example project demonstrates how to do the following **programmatically** through the ROS Java API:
 1. Create and use a **reusable java jar library** with the generated ROS Java definitions for **custom ROS messages**